Insurance Adverse Action Notices: What They Mean and Your Rights

 Even if you don't have errors on your report, there are meaningful steps you can take to become a lower-risk applicant over time:

-• Limit insurance claims where practical, especially small ones that may not exceed your deductible by much
+• Limit small insurance claims where practical, especially ones that may barely exceed your deductible

-• Shop around — different insurers weigh risk factors differently, and some specialize in non-standard or high-risk drivers
+• Shop around — different insurers weigh risk factors differently, and some specialize in non-standard or higher-risk drivers; see the best car insurance options with bad credit

-• Consider a defensive driving course to offset violations on your record in some states
+• Consider a defensive driving course to help offset violations on your record in qualifying states

-• Bundle policies to show loyalty and potentially offset negative risk factors
+• Bundle policies to demonstrate loyalty and potentially offset other negative risk factors

 Smart Savings Made Simple!